http4k/http4k/src/docs/blog/http4k_v5/index.md

 ### Removal of deprecated and unsupported features

 As part of the major release cycle, we’re removing all code marked as deprecated in v3 of http4k-connect.

+### Upgrading from http4k-connect v3
+If you are upgrading, the best idea is to first upgrade to the last v3 version, deal with any existing deprecations in place, then simply upgrade again to v5.0.0.0 and repeat.

 <hr>